-Relevant training will be provided to teaching and support staff.
-The SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.
+Training will regularly be provided to teaching and support staff.
+The headteacher and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.